marwask/bike-power-meter/README.md

 The green and the red version have also slightly different pins layout.
 During testing it turned out that the red version has much more stable measurements.

 # Schematics
 Connections between HX711 and strain gauges have to be soldered continuously without any "weak wires".
-HX711 module is very sensitive for any noises and every not so solid connection can add some errors in measurements.
+HX711 module is very sensitive to any noises and every not so solid connection can add some errors in measurements.

 <img src="https://github.com/marwask/bike-power-meter/blob/master/images/wiring.png" height="400" />
-Wheatstone bridge on figure will be corrected.
+Wheatstone bridge on the figure above will be corrected.

 It is recommended to have a detachable main part, then the best way is to connect it with four-wire connector similar to Groove.